Charles Perceval, 2nd Baron Arden: Background and education

-Charles George Perceval was born at Charlton, Kent, the son of John Perceval, 2nd Earl of Egmont, by his second wife Catherine, 1st Baroness Arden, daughter of Charles Compton.
+Charles George Perceval was born at Charlton, Kent, the son of John Perceval, 2nd Earl of Egmont, and his second wife Catherine, 1st Baroness Arden, daughter of Charles Compton.
 Prime Minister Spencer Perceval was his younger brother.

 He was educated at Harrow and Trinity College, Cambridge.

 Political career

 Arden sat as Member of Parliament for Launceston from 1780 to 1790, for Warwick from 1790 to 1796 and for Totnes from 1796 to 1802.
 He had succeeded his mother as second Baron Arden in 1784.
 However, as this was an Irish peerage it did not prevent him sitting in the House of Commons.

 He served as Master of the Mint between 1801 and 1802 and as a Commissioner of the India Board between 1801 and 1803.
 In 1801 he was admitted to the Privy Council.
 In 1802 he was created Baron Arden, of Arden in the County of Warwick, in the Peerage of the United Kingdom, and was then obliged to enter the upper chamber of parliament.
 He was also a Lord of the Bedchamber between 1804 and 1812, Registrar of the Court of Admiralty between 1790 and 1840 and served as Lord Lieutenant of Surrey between 1830 and 1840.
 As Registrar of the Court of Admiralty, he was a sinecurist, having waited 26 years for the office through reversion; the actual work was performed by a deputy registrar.